Guardian-Development/NewcastleUniversityDissertation/FlinkInfrastructure/README.md

 # Activity Analysis Infrastructure

-The production infrastructure required to run Apache Flink with the activityanalysisservice tasks publicly on AWS.
+The production infrastructure required to run Apache Flink publicly on AWS.

 ## Requirements